Kenyan author, LGBT activist Binyavanga Wainaina dies at 48

 "Always use the word 'Africa' or 'Darkness' or 'Safari' in your title," it began.
 "Subtitles may include the words 'Zanzibar', 'Masai', 'Zulu', 'Zambezi', 'Congo', 'Nile', 'Big', 'Sky', 'Shadow', 'Drum', 'Sun' or 'Bygone'."

-Wainaina also helped to create tolerance for the LGBT community by coming out publicly as gay in Kenya, a country where laws still criminalize homosexual behavior.
+Wainaina also helped to create tolerance for the LGBT community by coming out publicly in 2014 as gay in Kenya, a country where laws still criminalize homosexual behavior.
 He also revealed he was HIV-positive.
+He published a painfully honest essay online to mark his 43rd birthday.

 After he came out, Time magazine in 2014 named him one of the "100 most influential people."
 Fellow author Chimamanda Ngozi Adichie wrote there that Wainaina "demystified and humanized homosexuality," saying he decided to speak openly after the death of a friend: "He felt an obligation to chip away at the shame that made people like his friend die in silence."